 Who should attend?

 This is a universal course designed for a wide range of learners.
 Training is pitched at a level to help you analyse core concepts and execute universal skills.
-This course is recommended for anyone who may be involved in media interviews online.
+This course is recommended for anyone who may be involved in media interviews or briefing the media on behalf of a spokesperson.
 Participants may be working either behind the scenes in a PR advisory role or as a spokesperson.

 What you will learn